andrewlaidlaw/crud-using-nodejs-and-db2/README.md

 `/getProducts` provides a JSON object where `data` is an array of products with relevant information.

 `/getEmployees` provides a JSON objcet where `data` is an array of employees with limited information.
+Returns the employee number, first name, last name and job title of each employee.

 `/getAllEmployees` provides a JSON objcet where `data` is an array of employees with limited information.
+Returns the employee number, first name, last name, job title, and department name of each employee.
+This uses a table join in the Db2 query.

 `/getEmployee` expects an input value of `id` which is the employee number.
 It then returns the full information record of that employee in the `data` component of the returned JSON object.